SSerafinn/SYSADMIN-NOTES/sysadmin_prelim_reviewer.md

 ---

-## Chapter 15: Permission Calculation and Theory
+## Permission Calculation and Theory

 ### The Numeric System